NCI-CGR/ONT_Analysis_Xin_Share_Public/Analysis/Methylation/Discussion/10_09_2025_Biweekly_Meeting.md

 ```
 <img width="784" height="395" alt="image" src="https://github.com/user-attachments/assets/2081068d-4002-426d-8819-51aed743c58d" />

-2. I checked the help doc for the latest version of human-variant-pipeline and there is no option called "--use_longphase"
+2. I checked the help doc from the latest version of human-variant-pipeline and there is no option called "--use_longphase"

 3. **Question**
   * Could you help me confirm that if the longphase is still an optional phasing tool that can be used for the pipeline?
-  * if it is possible for us set other phasing tool (e.g. HiPhase) to run the wf-humane-variant pipeline?
+  * if it is possible for us setup other phasing tool (e.g. HiPhase) to run the wf-humane-variant pipeline?